 - 1. Academic probation extends beyond one year. - 2.
-More than 2 grades below B minus (B-) are received in PYCL courses; one or more grades below a B minus (B-) are received in PYCL courses and one or more grades below a B in ABA courses; or more than 2 grades below B are received in ABA courses. - 3.
+More than two grades below a B minus (B-) are received in PYCL courses and one or more grades below a B in ABA courses; or more than 2 grades below B are received in ABA courses. - 3.
 Two grades of F are received.